The Incredible Machine (1993 video game)

-The Incredible Machine is a puzzle video game released in 1993, and the first release in The Incredible Machine video game series.
+The Incredible Machine is a puzzle video game published in 1993 by Sierra On-Line for Classic Mac OS and MS-DOS.
+Versions for 3DO, FM Towns, and PC-98 were released in 1994.
 The objective of the game is to create Rube Goldberg machines by arranging collections of objects in a complex fashion, so as to perform some simple task (such as "put the ball into a box" or "start a mixer and turn on a fan").

-The Even More Incredible Machine was an extended version of the original, also released in 1993; it had 160 levels, about twice the number of levels in the original game, and had more parts to use in the contraptions.
+The game was the first in The Incredible Machine series and was followed by The Even More Incredible Machine, an extended version of the original.
+It has 160 levels, about twice the number of levels in the original game, and more parts to use in the contraptions.

 Development

-The Incredible Machine, the first game in the series, was originally going to be developed by Electronic Arts for the Commodore 64 in 1984, but Dynamix worked on Arcticfox for the Amiga instead and work did not start on The Incredible Machine until the spring of 1992.
+The Incredible Machine was originally going to be developed by Electronic Arts for the Commodore 64 in 1984, but Dynamix worked on Arcticfox for the Amiga instead and work did not start on The Incredible Machine until the spring of 1992.
 Kevin Ryan programmed The Incredible Machine in nine months, on a $36,000 budget.
-(Note: other sources say $35,000 budget) The Macintosh and Windows versions were developed by Presage Software.
+(Note: Other sources say $35,000 budget.)
+The Macintosh and Windows versions were developed by Presage Software.